Leadership Team

 Executive Director, Youth Leadership Institute

-Patty has been with YLI for nine years, starting as a Program Coordinator in Marin County before serving as the Director for the San Francisco office and the Chief People Officer and then becoming the Chief Executive Officer in 2019.
+Patty has been with YLI for twelve years, starting as a Program Coordinator in Marin County before serving as the Director for the San Francisco office and the Chief People Officer and then becoming the Chief Executive Officer in 2019.
 Today, Patty oversees a staff of over 65 across the state of California and an annual budget of $9.1 million.
-Patty previously worked for Asian Communities for Reproductive Justice, New Jersey Coalition Against Sexual Assault, and as a English Language Learner Teacher across K-12 schools in Vermont.
+Patty previously worked for Asian Communities for Reproductive Justice (now Forward Together), New Jersey Coalition Against Sexual Assault, and as a English Language Learner Teacher across K-12 schools in Vermont.
 They hold an M.A. in Teaching English to Speakers of Other Languages from the School for International Training and a B.A. in Women’s and Gender Studies from Rutgers University.
-Patty is known for their energizing and excellent facilitating and is a highly sought after trainer, having trained thousands of young people and adults on making equitable change in their communities.
-Patty is Board Chair of Alianza Coachella Valley and the Board Co-Chair for LYRIC, a San Francisco LGBTQQ organization.
+Patty is known for their energizing and excellent facilitation and is a highly sought after trainer, having trained thousands of young people and adults on making equitable change in their communities.
+Patty serves as Board Co-Chair for LYRIC, a San Francisco LGBTQQ organization and was appointed to the State Bar Board of Trustees by Governor Gavin Newsom in 2023.

 Read Less Read More